hvoerman/solis2mqtt/README.md

 3. An additional run.sh is added to do the repeating.
 Sleep duractions are based on the errorlevel of the script.
 4. Additional sensors are added to the solis_modbus.yaml file, like the v_dc1, i_dc1, v_ac, i_ac and grid frequency.
 5. The On/Off switch and Power limitation are removed because of these changes.
 They require a continuous listener and that does not fit this design principle.
 If you need this, use the _original_.
+6. This is work in progress.
+I'm not sure the setup.sh works like it should as I have not taken time to do the install on an empty Raspberry Pi.
+So please test it and let me know the resulst.

 All text marked with an <sup>*</sup> is the original text from *incub*.